Elton John achieves EGOT status with Emmy Award win

 "He screamed," Furnish said, according to video shared by The Hollywood Reporter.

-"Now, I can't speak for Elton, but 'EGOT' to be excited about that," Poehler quipped.

-Elton John performed the last set of his final tour in Stockholm, Sweden, in July.
+The iconic singer performed the last set of his final tour in Stockholm, Sweden, in July.
 The "Farewell Yellow Brick Road" tour spanned years, beginning in September 2018 and pausing for nearly two years in 2020 because of the COVID-19 pandemic and a hip injury John sustained in 2021.
-The rock legend slipped at his home in Nice, France, in August and spent the night at a hospital as a precautionary measure.

 for more features.